Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Introduction

-Several studies have already begun to explore the behaviors of LLMs in dictator games or similar experiments.
-These studies generally found that LLMs often behave like ``typical humans,'' mimicking human behavior in various classic economic games \autocites{HortonLargeLanguageModels2023}{JohnsonEvidenceBehaviorConsistent2023}.
+Many studies have already begun to explore the behaviors of LLMs in dictator games or similar experiments.
+Early studies generally found that LLMs often behave like ``typical humans,'' mimicking human behavior in various classic economic games \autocites{HortonLargeLanguageModels2023}{JohnsonEvidenceBehaviorConsistent2023}.
 For example, \textcite{BrookinsPlayingGamesGPT2023} observed that LLMs exhibit a tendency toward fairness in the dictator game, sometimes even more so than human participants \autocite{MeiTuringTestWhether2024}.
 LLMs agents also demonstrate reasoning abilities in strategic settings \autocite{SreedharSimulatingHumanStrategic2024}.
 However, their behavior is highly sensitive to the contents of prompts and varies significantly across different models of varying sizes \autocites{ChanScalableEvaluationCooperativeness2023}{FanCanLargeLanguage2024}.
+Further research indicates that while LLMs can replicate many psychological experiments, they often produce larger effect sizes than human studies and show lower replication rates for socially sensitive topics \autocite{CuiCanLargeLanguage2025}.
+Specifically in dictator games, even advanced models like GPT-4o fail to accurately predict human behavior, consistently underestimating self-interest and overestimating altruism, a phenomenon described as an ``optimistic bias'' \autocite{CapraroPubliclyAvailableBenchmark2025}.

 Building upon the fruitful scholarship, we aim to understand \textit{what causes the variations in LLM agents' behavior in dictator games?} We address this question by framing our research design around two primary psychological perspectives: \textit{Sense of Self (SoS)} and \textit{Theory of Mind (ToM)}.